rubyguides

 other_strStringThe substring to search for

 The method takes a single argument: the substring you want to find.
-It does not accept a regular expression.
+It does not accept a regular expression, so the search is always a literal match.
+This makes include? predictable and easy to reason about when you need a straightforward yes-or-no answer.

 Code Examples